wdporter/i-am-that-vuepress/11-awareness-and-consciousness/readme.md

 **Q:**&ensp;How does one go beyond consciousness into awareness?

 **M:**&ensp;Since it is awareness that makes consciousness possible, there is awareness in every state of consciousness.
-Therefore the very consciousness of being conscious is already a movement in awareness.
+Therefore the very consciousness of beïng conscious is already a movement in awareness.
 Interest in your stream of consciousness takes you to awareness.
 It is not a new state.
 It is at once recognised as the original, basic existence, which is life itself, and also love and joy.

 **Q:**&ensp;Since reälity is all the time with us, what does self-realisation consist of?